-Health benefits available to employees $\%$ Employees who can access this health benefit free of charge - top five Employees who can access this health benefit at a cost - to this health benefit but would value it - top five cess Life insurance 14 Private medical insurance 17 Income protection 23 Private medical insurance 11 Dental 16 Critical illness cover 23 Health screenings 11 Health cash plan 15 Private medical insurance 22 Health cash plan 8 Life insurance 14 Dental 22 Dental 8 Critical illness 12 Health cash plan 21
+Health benefits available to employees % Employees who can access this health benefit free of charge - top five Employees who can access this health benefit at a cost - top five Employees who have no access to this health benefit but would value it - top five Life insurance 14 Private medical insurance 17 Income protection 23 Private medical insurance 11 Dental 16 Critical illness cover 23 Health screenings 11 Health cash plan 15 Private medical insurance 22 Health cash plan 8 Life insurance 14 Dental 22 Dental 8 Critical illness 12 Health cash plan 21

-Wellbeing benefits available to employees Employees who can access this Employees who can access Employees who have no access wellbeing benefit at a cost this wellbeing benefit free to this wellbeing benefit but would value it - top five of charge - top five top five Flexible working 34 Cycle to work schemes 18 Duvet days 20 Back-to-work Gym membership programme following 23 13 Working from home 17 discounts long term absence Staff are encouraged to Healthy eating/offering Healthy eating/offering have a good work/life 22 fresh fruit and healthy fresh fruit and healthy 17 balance food in the office food in the office Staff are encouraged to Working from home Flexible work hours have a good work/life 16 balance Sessions to teach techniques to help support manage stress relaxation e.g. Mindfulness/yoga/
+Employees who can access this wellbeing benefit free of charge - top five wellbeing benefit at a cost - to this wellbein Employees who have no ave to this wellbeing benefit b would value it - top five Flexible working 34 Cycle to work schemes 18 Duvet days 20 Back-to-work programme following long term absence 23 Gym membership discounts 13 Working from home 17 Staff are encouraged to have a good work/life balance 22 Healthy eating/offering fresh fruit and healthy food in the office 10 Healthy eating/offering fresh fruit and healthy food in the office 17 Working from home 18 Flexible work hours 9 Staff are encouraged to have a good work/life balance 16 Stress helpline 17 Occupation health support 9 Sessions to teach techniques to help manage stress e.g. Mindfulness/yoga/ relaxation 1!